Bira/octopus-carnival/_drafts/wir-mm-4e-gargoyle.md

 is okay, and it can hurl rocks either one at a time (Ranged 20 vs. AC) or in a volley (Area Bust 1 Within 10 vs. AC; half damage on a miss).

-The rock hurler can't create its own ammunition, but it's only likely to be found in a place with plenty of loose stone lying around anyway.
+The rock hurler can't create its own ammunition, but it's likely to be found in a place with plenty of loose stone lying around anyway.

 It can't turn into a statue completely, but its stony hide gives it Resist 10 to damage from ranged attacks originating from more than 5 squares away.